jeka-dev/jeka/docs/installation.md

 - Unzip the content of the zip file and copy the content of 'bin' directory to an arbitrary directory ([USER HOME]/.jeka/bin for instance)
 - Add this directory to your PATH environment variable.

-## Sanity check
+## Post Install

+Installation via script may include a sanity check that triggers a JDK download (cause of the 'check' argument passed to the install script)

+Once installed, you will rarely need to upgrade, as JeKa will execute the JeKa version specified in the application to run.
+However, you'll be able to upgrade your base install by executing `jeka-update` command.

-Once installed, you can open a new terminal session and execute `jeka --help` to see runtime details.
+Open a new terminal session and execute `jeka --help` to access JeKa help.